openvinotoolkit/openvino_tensorflow/docker/README.md

 # Dockerfiles for [TF-Serving](#https://github.com/tensorflow/serving) with OpenVINO<sup>TM</sup> integration with Tensorflow

-The TF Serving dockerfile requires the OVTF runtime image to be built.
-Refer to the section above on building OVTF runtime images.
+The TF Serving dockerfile requires the **OpenVINO™ integration with TensorFlow Runtime** image to be built.
+Refer to the section above for instructions on building it.

 The following ARGS are available to configure the docker build

 TF_SERVING_VERSION: Tag of the TF Serving image to use to build the model serving executable.
 Defaults to "2.9.0"
-OVTF_VERSION: Tag of the OVTF runtime image to use.
+OVTF_VERSION: Tag of the **OpenVINO™ integration with TensorFlow Runtime** image to use.
 Defaults to "2.1.0"

 Build serving docker images:

-1. This dockerfile builds, and installs tensorflow model server binary onto the OpenVINO<sup>TM</sup> integration with Tensorflow runtime image.
+1. This dockerfile builds, and installs tensorflow model server binary onto the **OpenVINO<sup>TM</sup> integration with Tensorflow Runtime** image.

 		docker build -t openvino/openvino_tensorflow_ubuntu20_runtime:2.1.0-serving -f ubuntu20/openvino_tensorflow_cgvh_runtime_2.1.0-serving.dockerfile .